In this programme, you will learn theoretical and technical knowledge in a specialised field of science such as:

 This programme is highly practical and hands-on.
 Alongside learning theory, you will spend time in the laboratory developing the essential practical skills that are useful in the workplace.

-It is intended that our Applied Science 5 programme is completed before proceeding to this Bachelor.
+It is intended that our New Zealand Diploma in Applied Science (Level 5) programme is completed before proceeding to this Bachelor.
 After completing this programme, students can progress into relevant employment or into further study with the Bachelor of Technology.